zoisite-rb/zoisite-rb/guides/source/testing.md

 The Test Database
 -----------------

-Just about every Rails application interacts heavily with a database and so your tests will need a database to interact with as well.
+Just about every Zoisite application interacts heavily with a database and so your tests will need a database to interact with as well.
 This section covers how to set up this test database and populate it with sample data.

-As mentioned in the [Test Environment section](#the-test-environment), every Rails application has three environments: development, test, and production.
+As mentioned in the [Test Environment section](#the-test-environment), every Zoisite application has three environments: development, test, and production.
 The database for each one of them is configured in `config/database.yml`.

 A dedicated test database allows you to set up and interact with test data in